 A commercial EPC is an official report that details how energy efficient your property is.
-We can prepare the EPC for you if you’re looking to sell, rent out or let a property.
+We can prepare the EPC for you if you’re looking to sell, rent out or let your Cambridge property.
 It provides prospective buyers or tenants with the current rating of the property.
 The rating uses a scale that goes from scale A, being the most efficient, to G which is the least efficient.
 The report we provide will show you what the estimated running costs are for the property.
 It also details what the potential running costs are if you implement the recommendations made in the Non Domestic EPC.
 Apart from the costs, the EPC shows what effect each suggestion will have and its impact on the environment.

 The EPC certificate you receive is valid for ten years.